 Did you make this recipe?
 Please leave a star rating in the comments!Print

-Celebrate National Seafood Month with this easy pan seared Alaska halibut recipe!
-If you're new to cooking fish, this delicious halibut recipe with lemon and white wine is a great place to start. (gluten-free, nut-free, dairy-free option)
+This easy pan-seared halibut recipe is healthy and so simple to pull off!
+If you're new to cooking fish, this buttery halibut with a lemon and white wine marinade is a great place to start. (gluten-free, nut-free, dairy-free option)

 - Category: main dish